 The target sampling domain is hard-bottom habitat in water shallower than 30 m.
-All islands/atolls within regions are stratified by reef zone (backreef, forereef, lagoon, protected slope) and depth zone: shallow (>0-6 m), mid (>6-18 m), and deep (>18-30 m).
-For the large majority of cases, entire islands or atolls are stratified by habitat and depth as described above; however, for populated large islands or where large portions of an island are under fundamentally different levels of management (e.g., inside or outside marine protected areas), there is an additional level of stratification based on "sector" (section of coastline and/or management status; Appendix 3: Sector maps).
-Specifically, Guam is subdivided into three sectors: "Marine Preserve" (being all areas within Guam's Marine Preserve System); "Guam Open East" (areas outside of Marine Preserves on the east side of Guam); and "Guam Open West" (areas outside of Marine Preserves on the west side of Guam).
-Furthermore, the generally larger, main Hawaiian Islands, and Tutuila of American Samoa, are divided into between two and seven sectors per island, with sector boundaries designed to reflect broad differences in oceanographic exposure, reef structure, and local human population density (Appendix 3: Sector maps).
-Finally, some of the smaller, more closely spaced islands are always pooled into single reporting and sampling units (i.e., Alamagan, Guguan, and Sarigan in the Mariana Archipelago; Ofu and Olosega in American Samoa; and Ni'ihau and Lehua in the main Hawaiian Islands).
+All islands/atolls within regions are stratified by reef zone (backreef, forereef, lagoon, protected slope) and depth zone: shallow $(>0-6 \text{ m})^1$, mid (>6-18 m), and deep (>18-30 m).
+The areas surveyed in the main Hawaiian Islands are all considered 'forereef', and are further stratified into sectors per island, with sector boundaries designed to reflect broad differences in oceanographic exposure, reef structure, and local human population density (Appendix 3: Sector maps).
+Some of the smaller, more closely spaced islands are always pooled into single reporting and sampling units (i.e., Ni'ihau and Lehua).
 Due to their small size, these island groups are only allocated a limited number of sea days per cruise, and therefore total sampling effort per island is inadequate to report out data at the island level.
-Details of sectors and sampling effort on survey cruises covered by this report are given in Appendix 4: Samples per sector and strata in 2018.
+Details of sectors and sampling effort on survey cruises covered by this report are given in Appendix 4: Samples per sector and strata in 2019.